Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Performance and Validation

 \subsection{Planar Reconfiguration Demonstration}

-The first example considers a planar rendezvous example consisting of reducing along track separation from a distance of 100 km to 10 km.
-The initial and final conditions are given in Table~\ref{tab:ICs1}.
+The first example considers a planar rendezvous problem consisting of reducing along track separation from a distance of 100 km to 10 km, i.e., $a\delta \textit{\textbf{\oe}}_0 = [10,100,0,10,0,0]^\intercal$ [km] to $a\delta \textit{\textbf{\oe}}_f = [0,10,0,0,0,0]^\intercal$ [km].
 The transfer occurs over four orbits, with eight equally spaced time windows enforced over the duration of the transfer with a buffer of $1/10$th of an orbit between each window.
 Each time window is discretized over 1000 time points in the dual optimization scheme to provide sufficient resolution.
 The input is scaled such that a unitary impulse corresponds to $1.13$ [m/s] of $\Delta V$ expenditure.
-Moreover, the norm applied is the $L_2$ norm, such that $f_k(\cdot) = \| \cdot \|_2 \ \forall k$.
-Finally, the orbital mean motion is $n=.00113$.
+Moreover, the norm applied is the $l_2$ norm, such that $f_k(\cdot) = \| \cdot \|_2 \ \forall k$.

-Figure~\ref{fig:PlanarReconfiguration} displays the trajectory corresponding to the computed planar reconfiguration control signal and Figure~\ref{fig:PlanarReconfigurationOEs} shows the trajectory from the perspective of the relative orbital elements.
+Figure~\ref{fig:PlanarReconfiguration} displays the RT-plane relative position, primer vector trajectory, input impulse profile, and dual norm trajectory.
+Figure~\ref{fig:PlanarReconfigurationOEs} shows the trajectory from the perspective of the planar relative orbital elements.
+Blue dots/arrows denote impulse events, green dots denote starting time, and red dots denote terminal time.
 The computed dual optimal solution for the problem is $\bm{\lambda}_f^* = [0.7380,0.0891,-0.2359,-0.7236,0,0]^\intercal, \bm{\sigma}^* = [5.4503,3.0092,3.7714,1.3608,2.0926,0,0.4142,1.5183]^\intercal$.
-The total $\Delta V$ expenditure is $\Delta V_{max} \sum_{k=1}^N \int_{T_k} f_k(\bm{u}(t)) \text{d} t = 8.817 $ [m/s].
-Figure~\ref{fig:PlanarReconfigurationRelativePosition} shows the relative positions on the radial-transverse plane with impulses occurring at the blue dots.
-Figure~\ref{fig:PlanarReconfigurationThrottle} displays the throttle profile of the computed input signal in blue and time windows shown in red.
-Evidently, the time windows where the input signal is saturated, i.e. $\int_{T_k} f_k(\bm{u}(t)) \text{d}t = 1$, correspond to when $\sigma_k$ is non-zero.
-Figure~\ref{fig:PlanarReconfigurationDualNorm} displays the dual norm associated with the semi-infinite constraint and the times at which the dual norm is maximized for each time window.
-The dual norm exceeds the value of 1 at all but one of the time windows, corresponding exactly to the time windows at which the input signal is saturated.
-Finally, Figure~\ref{fig:PlanarReconfigurationLambda} plots the trajectory formed by $B^\intercal(t) \Phi^\intercal(t_f,t) \bm{\lambda}_f$, which equates to the primer vector $\bm{\lambda}_v(t)$ \cite{lawden1963optimal}, and corresponding impulse locations in blue.
-Additionally, the unit circle is plotted, corresponding to the sublevel set of the semi-infinite constraint at $\sigma = 0$.
+The total $\Delta V$ expenditure is $8.860 $ [m/s].
+Notably, the dual norm exceeds the value of 1 at all but one of the time windows, corresponding exactly to the time windows at which the input constraint is active.